rokubop/roku-talon-shared/ui_elements/README.md

 - `input_text`

 ## Usage
-First we pick the elements we want to use:
+First we pick the elements we want to use.
+This is similar to an import statement.
 ```py
 (screen, div, text) = actions.user.ui_elements(["screen", "div", "text"])
 ```